jchoi10/quest_select/README.md

 # Area of improvemnet

-- answer check is still not responding correctly.
 - styling of the web application needed.
-- webpage shown all at one -> need to add eventlisteners to change its status.
+- localstorage save is not properly done.